Thanks for visiting

 Much of my work has explored the organizational and managerial implications of emerging technologies relating to social robotics, artificial general intelligence, artificial life, swarm and nanorobotics, ubiquitous computing, neural implants and neuroprosthetics, and augmented and virtual reality.
 I am particularly interested in the architectures of cyberspace and virtual worlds.

-I generally employ qualitative approaches that attempt to synthesize methodologies from the spheres of contemporary critical and philosophical posthumanism, systems theory and cybernetics, and the phenomenology of architecture; especially important for my work are the conceptual frameworks of Roman Ingarden and Christian Norberg-Schulz.
+I generally employ qualitative approaches that attempt to synthesize methodologies from the spheres of philosophical anthropology, contemporary critical and philosophical posthumanism, systems theory and cybernetics, and the phenomenology of architecture; especially important for my work are the conceptual frameworks of Roman Ingarden and Christian Norberg-Schulz.
 I both analyze ongoing developments and attempt to anticipate future dynamics of technological posthumanization.

 My work has been published